 Most of the metro runs at street-level, but there is a large proportion of reserved trackbed, separated from the street by raised kerbs.
 A new terminal was completed at Amseterdam Centraal Station in June 2000.

 The city runs 236 tram cars of varying ages, and many of the older cars are being retained for use alongside the Combinos on the 16 tram routes.

 These operate at a 600V power supply through overhead lines, while the light rail system is supplied through a 750V DC third rail.

 The new Combinos consist of five modular sections, with room for 64 and 125 standing passengers.

 The first 150 Combinos were built with single cabs, but a further four have driving cabs at both ends.
 It is possible to couple more than one unit together to create extra capacity.

-The low-floor vehicles have a floor height of just 30cm at the door openings, and the single-level interior is also seen as an important security plus.
+The low-floor vehicles have a 30cm floor height at the door openings, and the single-level interior is also seen as an important security benefit.

 Power comes from four 120kW-rated motors.
 A central control system governs the operation heating in the passenger saloon, door opening and closing, and a number of other important diagnostic functions.

 The system is governed by multiple-aspect colour light signals.
 These are integrated with the road traffic signals for the street running sections.